 In the longer term, only options 2-5 remain: inflation, austerity, default, and cannibalism.
 Each of these remaining options will shake the financial system to its core.
 More importantly, each of these has the power to create widespread social upheaval.

 When inflation eats away at a family’s already meager standard of living, when austerity eliminates the benefits to which recipients have grown accustomed, when default vanquishes a retiree’s savings, when high taxes make workers feel like they’re just government serfs– this is when the real turmoil will begin:

 - Rising crime: devoid of a job or means to support their families, people will turn to crime out of desperation

-have-not’s, it will become unpopular and even dangerous to be successful
+- Class warfare: with dividing lines drawn between have’s vs. have-not’s, it will become unpopular and even dangerous to be successful

 - Corruption: low-level public service officials will look to supplement their income through bribery and kickbacks

 - Black economy: An underground, cash-only (probably gold or foreign currency) economy will emerge with people getting paid in envelopes

 - Censorship: Of course they’ll blame it on national security, but the idea will be to prevent public disparaging of government policy

 - War: The government will need another major event to distract people from the real problems

 - Protests/Riots: This is when things turn bloody